Traffic Exchanges – Track Your Results

 For each TE, you would use the related unique Gateway Page.
 As the TE sends visitors to the Gateway Page, those visitors would see that particular page and offer (directed specifically to them).
 If they are interested enough to learn more, they click through to your main web site.

-Because each Gateway Page uses its own unique AdTracker, you can quickly see which of the TE’s is resulting in interested visitors rather than just blind visitors.
+Because each Gateway Page uses its own unique AdTracker, you can quickly see which of the Traffic Exchanges is resulting in interested visitors rather than just blind visitors.

 In addition to being able to tell which TE is resulting in more targeted/qualified/interested prospects, you can make tweaks to each individual Gateway page to improve the results for that particular market.